Mission-fit -- mission briefing

 4. How can churches and organizations ensure that their leaders, policies, and procedures are in "mission-fit" alignment with their stated mission?

 To achieve the mission of making Christlike disciples in the nations, we must check the"mission-fit" alignment of everything we do.
 Programs, people, and resources must contribute toward the goal of disciple-making.
-Every Christian must be engaged in some way with making Christlike disciples locally as well as globally.
+Every Christian must be engaged in some way in making Christlike disciples locally as well as globally.
 Challenges will arise as we work toward cultural relevance and sustainability.
-However, insisting that our endeavors be "mission-fit" for us will improve the chances of their being impactful, transformative, and God-pleasing.
+However, insisting that our endeavors be "mission-fit" will improve the chances of their being impactful, transformative, and God-pleasing.

 -- Howard Culbertson,

-This mini-essay on a key issue in world missions outreach is one of 12 articles in the "Mission briefing" series published in Engage magazine.
+This mini-essay on a key issue in world missions outreach is one of 12 articles in the "Mission briefing" published in Engage magazine.
 Articles in that series dealt with issues such as unreached people groups, contextualization, indigenous churches, dependency, sustainability, leadership development, go-ers/senders, culture shock, and globalization.

 You might also like these